 Make data-driven decisions with business process analysis

 Companies or organizations that consistently produce successful outcomes may not have a detailed understanding of how those outcomes are achieved.
 During good times, a win is a win.
-But it is a dangerous state to stay in while reduced budgets, new technology, and growing demand can throw a once-successful organization into chaos.
+But it is a dangerous state to stay in while reduced budgets, new technology, and growing demand can throw a once-successful team into chaos.
+But don’t worry–a process analysis may help.

 Because marketing organizations typically contain strategic, creative, and operational efforts under one roof, it is an effective exercise to keep a business process analysis and reference it often.